pedrobranco1999/vsinimoog/README.md

 - instr_broad: the instrumental broadening.
 - fits_name: name of the spectrum of the star.
 You should save the spectra on the folder named "Spectra".

 The output is saved in another csv file named "results_simulations.csv".
+The columns of this file are the following:

+- star_name: the name of star in study
+- spectrograph: the name of the spectrograph used.
+- instr_broad: the instrumental broadening.
+- teff: the effective temperature of the star.
+- logg: the logarithmic of the gravity acceleration on the surface of the star
+- feh: the metallicity of the star.
+- vrot:
+- vrot_err:
+- vmac:
+- status:
+- vsini_final_err: